cardoo-finance/integration-doc/index.md

 - `issued` - invoice was issued, but not yet paid
 - `paid` - invoice was paid
 - `failed` - invoice was not paid due to some failure

-###### Order properties
-Rest of the fields contain properties of the rental, callback and redirect URLs for this order, as well as properties of Cardoo product.
-For more details about these fields, please refer to ["Creating an Order (POST)"](#api-orders-onetime-post) section.

 ## Callbacks <a name="api-callbacks"></a>